How to Brew Coffee Kombucha

 COFFEE KOMBUCHA: A PRIMARY FERMENTATION

 Brewing homemade kombucha is typically a two-step fermentation process.
-First, you make kombucha, then you flavor and carbonate it if desired.
+First, you make kombucha, then flavor and carbonate it if desired.
 For coffee kombucha, we are altering the base in the first step, or primary fermentation, using coffee as our main starting liquid instead of tea.
-You can either use freshly brewed coffee, cold brew, or simply collect any leftover coffee from your pot every day until you have about 3 cups (keep it in the fridge).
-If you’re using fresh brewed coffee, be sure to let it cool to room temperature first.
-If you are using store-bought cold brew coffee, make sure to choose plain, unsweetened coffee so you can control the amount of sugar going in.
+You can either use freshly brewed coffee or cold brew or collect any leftover coffee from your pot daily until you have about 3 cups (keep it in the fridge).
+If you’re using freshly brewed coffee, be sure to let it cool to room temperature first.
+If you are using store-bought cold brew coffee, choose plain, unsweetened coffee to control the amount of sugar going in.
 This recipe makes one quart of coffee kombucha but can be scaled up or down easily.
-The sugar ratios are the same as traditional kombucha – 1 cup per gallon, or 1/4 cup per quart.
-You’ll need some kombucha to get the fermentation started (aka starter tea).
-You can use less starter tea for coffee kombucha than traditional kombucha since coffee is already acidic, requiring less starter to bring down the pH.
-For a 1-quart batch, use just 1/4 cup of starter tea.
-If you have extra pellicles, this is a great way to use them – cut a piece of pellicle to fit inside the jar and that can be used in place of the 1/4 cup of starter tea to introduce the microbes into the coffee.
+The sugar ratios are the same as traditional kombucha – 1 cup per gallon or 1/4 cup per quart and can be found here in our post on kombucha brewing ratios.
+You’ll need kombucha starter tea or a scoby pellicle to kick off fermentation or a combination of both.
+You can also use less starter tea for coffee kombucha than with traditional kombucha since coffee is already acidic, requiring less starter tea to bring down the pH.
+For a 1-quart batch, we recommend using 1/4 cup of starter tea or if you have extra pellicles, this is a great way to use them.
+Just cut a piece of the pellicle to fit inside the jar, and that can be used in place of the 1/4 cup of starter tea to introduce the microbes into the coffee.